genai-impact/ecologits/docs/methodology/llm_inference.md

 ### On data centers

-The type of services we model rely on high-end hardware that we consider is hosted by cloud service providers.
+The AI services we model rely on high-end hardware that we consider is hosted by cloud service providers.
 Thus, we model data centers impacts as well and especially the overhead for cooling equipments.

-We consider the **Power Usage Effectiveness** (PUE) metric from data centers.
+We consider the PUE and WUE metrics from data centers.
 These values can be quite complicated to get from the providers themselves.
 A good amount of data is available for providers that build their own data centers (such as hyperscalers).
 But part of the AI workloads are also located in non-hyperscale data centers or in co-located data centers.
-For each data center provider, we use the PUE number published by them on a global average.
+For each data center provider, we use the PUE and WUE numbers published by them on a global average.

 **Limitations:**

 * We do not know precisely where are located the data centers that run AI models.
 * We do not account for the specific infrastructure or way to cooldown servers in data centers.
 * We do not account for the local electricity generation (private power plants) specific to the data center.
-* We do not account for the overhead of the cloud provider for internal services like backing up or monitoring.
+* We do not account for the overhead of the cloud provider for internal services like backing up, monitoring, or idle time.

-The water consumption for the production of electricity varies widely by regions, and you could consider checking out our [environmental impact simulator](https://huggingface.co/spaces/genai-impact/ecologits-calculator) to find out about regional differences.

 ### On impact factors